 BIG ROCK FALLS

-Adventure Level: Strenuous.
-The drive is 13 miles on unpaved roads and the hike down to the falls can leave even the fittest traveler’s legs sore the next day.
+Adventure Level: Moderate to Strenuous.
+The drive is 13 miles on unpaved roads and the hike down to the falls can leave even the fittest traveler’s legs a bit sore the next day.

 What to Wear & Bring: Bathing suit under shorts and shirt, and water shoes.
 Remember your towel and a change of clothes.
 You may also want to bring along extra water, sunscreen, and insect repellent for the hike.

 *Restrictions: Basic swimming skills are recommended for this site

 - Includes licensed guide, transportation to and from the lodge, gear, and entry fees.
 When booked as a full-day combo tour, it also includes lunch.